Per IRS Publication 17 Your Federal Income Tax (For Individuals), page 24:

 Qualifying Widow(er) With Dependent Child

 You may be eligible to use qualifying widow(er) with dependent child as your filing status for 2 years following the year your spouse died.
-For example, if your spouse died in 2015, and you have not remarried, you may be able to use this filing status for 2016 and 2017.
+For example, if your spouse died in 2015, and you haven't remarried, you may be able to use this filing status for 2016 and 2017.

-This filing status entitles you to use joint return tax rates and the highest standard deduction amount (if you do not itemize deductions).
+This filing status entitles you to use joint return tax rates and the highest standard deduction amount (if you don't itemize deductions).
 It doesn't entitle you to file a joint return.

 Eligibility rules.
 You are eligible to file your 2016 return as a qualifying widow(er) with dependent child if you meet all of the following tests.